Old & New Foods for your Holiday Menu

 Holiday Proverbs Tell the Story

 Some of these traditions are preserved in the local proverbs, such as “la cena delle sette cene” a feast so big and impressive that it seems as if it really a feast of 7 dinners all combined together.
-This took place on the 23rd of December, and consisted of precisely 7 courses (seven being a magical and mystical number), one, more rich and deluxe than the last.
+This took place on the 23rd of December, and consisted of precisely 7 courses (seven being a magical and mystical number), each, more rich and deluxe than the last.

 Then there is Christmas Eve, where the saying is "Chi guasta la vigilia di Natale, corpo di lupo e anima di cane" which issues a curse on those who “mess up” this meal.
 It is also a meal traditionally served with no meat.